liuchennn1414/quantexaProject/README.md

 2. additional function which accept input to show first 5 rows of the extra question from Q4

 To run the program in intelliJ IDEA:
-1. Create new project from VCS and copy in the repository's URL:
+1. Create new project from VCS and copy in the repository's URL to clone the project:
 ```bash
 https://github.com/liuchennn1414/quantexaProject.git
 ```
-and click on Clone.

-2. Click Build at the side bar to build the project
+2. Click Build at the side bar to build the project (This is optional)

 3. To run the main function and view the output of the first 4 questions, open sbt shell and run:
 ```bash